Loara/configfile/doc/zatades.md

 An UNIQUE record can be defined only once in a section, Multiple records instead can be defined multiple times.

 ## SECTIONS section
+### INCLUDE record
+Each element in the comma list is a FLOATING section that can the user can define inside the specified section.
 ### custom section
 Each custom section defines a section.
 This section can contain a RECORDS and/or a SECTIONS section to define records and subsections.